לוּלֵי תוֹרָתְךָ שַׁעֲשֻׁעָי אָז אָבַדְתִּי בְעָנְיִי

 Had not your Torah teaching been my delight,I would have perished in my affliction.

-My pious cousins' choice of verse reflects their love of Torah, which guides and sustains their lives.
-They have come together before with family, friends, and community in sorrow.
-Today, was a coming together of more than 400 people to show respect for Noam and to celebrate a simcha, a rejoicing in the Torah presentation!
+Psalm 119 had special meaning for Noam, and so my pious cousins choice of verse reflects his and their love of Torah, which guides and sustains their lives.
+Since Noam's death, they have come together with family, friends, and community in sorrow.
+Today, more than 400 people honored Noam and celebrated the simcha — joyous occasion of the Torah presentation!

 Among the celebrants was Adin Steinsaltz, head of the Yeshiva and noted rabbi, scholar, philosopher, social critic, and author who, in 1988, Time magazine called a "once-in-a-millennium scholar."